 The out-of-band indication is dependent upon the mode in use.
-For USB, the carrier frequency has the transmit filter bandwidth of 2.6kHz added to ensure that the entire upper sideband falls within the upper band edge, no correction is applied to the lower band edge.
+For USB, the carrier frequency has the transmit filter bandwidth added to ensure that the entire upper sideband falls within the upper band edge, no correction is applied to the lower band edge.

 For LSB, the frequency has the transmit filter bandwidth subtracted to ensure that the entire lower sideband falls within the lower band edge.
-Similarly for CW, where in this case the CW Pitch is used.

-For the Tune mode, no corrections are applied, as the carrier frequency itself is used.
+For CW, CWR, and Tune modes no corrections are required as the actual carrier frequency is used.